 You may know off the top of your head exactly how many bedrooms and bathrooms you need.
 But do you know what elements you and the other members of your household find essential to add?

 The Fix: It's easy to get caught up in the dream of it all, but you must dive deep into your planning to ensure the home you design is functional for your family.
 Calling a family meeting is an excellent way to gauge what you’re missing.
 Ask for input from everyone on what features they see as important.

 • Maybe Jack-and-Jill sinks in a shared bathroom

 • Maybe extra storage for sports gear.

 • Maybe you are sick of showering and merely longing for a relaxing soak in your very own tub.

 Little features like this can only be determined when you ask, so it's important to sit down with the other members of your household before you finalize your house floor plans.

 Without taking the pulse of all of the family members who will live in (or often visit) your new dream home, you might not think about unusual floor-plan features that satisfy their wish list – like the Jack-and-Jill bathroom on the second floor (left side) of this 3-bedroom, 2-bath, 2-half-bath luxury Texas-style home (Plan #161-1076).

 3. Making the Floor Plan Too Large or Too Small

 Looking at your plan on paper can be a bit deceiving.
-You may think you have plenty of room when in reality, youll be rubbing shoulders with someone just about every second of the day.
-Alternatively, you may think you really need the biggest kitchen there is – but the reality is that you rarely do much cooking, and when you do, its just for you and the dog.
+You may think you have plenty of room when you'll be rubbing shoulders with someone just about every second of the day.
+Alternatively, you may think you really need the biggest kitchen there is – but the reality is that you rarely do much cooking, and when you do, it's just for you and the dog.